 ExternalQuestion element contains the following elements:

-Amazon Mechanical Turk appends two parameters to this URL:
+Amazon Mechanical Turk appends the following parameters to this URL:

 The following is an example of a complete

 structure.
 Remember that to pass this structure in as the value of a parameter to an